wp-plugins/youtube-channel/readme.txt

 * Option to use target="_blank" instead of javascript window.open() for chanel link in new tab/window
 * Translated to Serbian and Spanish (English by default)

+= Translations =
+* English by Aleksandar Urošević
+* Serbian by Aleksandar Urošević
+* Spanish by Miguel Becker
+* Czech by Ladislav Drábek

 = Issues =
 Controls light theme and hidden annotations does not work for chromeless object.